nterprise/api-docs/data/docs/jekyll/api/niagara/oas_batch.md

     },
     "number_cycles": {
       "type": "integer",
-      "description": "Priority order for the batch",
+      "description": "The number of cycles for this batch", "minimum": 1
-      "minimum": 0
     }
   }
 }